dallasmeyer/Wildfire-Detector-AdHoc-IoT-RaspberryPi/README.md

 # Lab 3 (group project) Ad-Hoc Raspberry Pi Sensor network
 Three raspberry Pi's connected via ad-hoc, where data is sent.
 Data is then ploted.

-My contribution: I mostly setup the linux ad-hoc connections.
+My contribution: I mainly setup the linux ad-hoc connections.
 Also created the sensor reading getter functions.
-Helped do pair programming and debugging for the project, mainly in regards to socket-programming and packet transmission.
+Did pair programming, where assisted in debugging the project, mainly in regards to socket-programming and packet transmission/parsing.

 ## Part 2 - Polling
 Primary Pi sends a request to Secondary Pi for data.
 Secondary Pi sends back data.
 Primary Pi then alternate to other Secondary Pi.
 After polling both Pi's, creates a plot of data.